 A1.
 Unfortunately, we are unable to verify receipt of your transcripts, GRE, or TOEFL/IELTS.
 We will contact you if any document or application material is missing or needed.
 Please refrain from emailing or calling to inquire about receipt of documents as it will delay our efforts to process applications.
 Our office is able to match test reports and transcripts for nearly all applicants.
 An applicant is denied admission consideration due to an incomplete file only if he or she does not respond to our request to submit missing material.
 You may find helpful the UCLA Admissions Frequently Asked Questions (FAQs) for Test Scores: https://grad.ucla.edu/admissions/faqs/

 Q2.
 Will my application be reviewed if any application material is submitted after December 1?

 A2.
 In fairness to applicants and to assure the efficacy of the selection process, we cannot guarantee that your file will be reviewed if application material is submitted after the December 1 deadline.
 Please make every effort to submit material by the deadline.
 As with many mechanical and aerospace departments, the number of qualified applicants far exceeds the number of available seats.

 Q3.
 When will I be informed of my admission status?

 A3.
-For those who have submitted their completed application by the deadline (including proper transcripts, test scores, etc.), we will email your admission status by late March.
+For those who have submitted their completed application by the deadline (including proper transcripts, test scores, etc.), UCLA will email your admission status by March 31.
 Please anticipate two or more additional months for incomplete applications.